Working with the Voluntary, Community and Social Enterprise Sector

 - Are informal, unregistered, groups consisting of volunteers that act collectively to provide a service to their local community or a specific group in need.

 A ‘State of the Sector’ Survey (published February 2017) collected evidence from charities and voluntary groups from across Somerset about the issues and challenges they are facing as well as their development and support needs.
 The report celebrates the work of the thousands of charities and voluntary groups providing vital support in our communities, but it also highlights a sector under pressure.
-Infographic and key findings.
+Infographic.
 The full report.

 The UK Civil Society Almanac brings together data from charities’ accounts, administrative data and surveys to provide a comprehensive overview of the structure and economy of the UK voluntary sector For information about registered charities, visit the Charity Commission website.